BOEM25/cw-homepage/src/pages/blog/2020-03-01-creating-an-rpg-dialog-effect-with-react-and-react-spring.md

 // Just hard coding these for now to demonstrate our DialogBox component. const messages = [
-  "This is a very cool rpg dialog message.",
+  "This is a very cool RPG dialog message.",
   "If you would like to see more awesome stuff, check out the other writeups at codeworkshop.dev!", "Remember to wash your hands!"
 ];